PlugnPay/shopping-cart-WooCommerce/woocommerce_api_cc_module/plugnpay-api-cc-payment-gateway-for-woocommerce/readme.txt

 Yes, SSL is required.

 = Can anyone enable/process giftcards? =
-No, a merchant must have a giftcard account setup with Mercury & our gateway before enabling this ability.
+No, a merchant must have a giftcard account setup with a supported merchant processor & our gateway before enabling this ability.

 == Screenshots ==

 == Changelog ==
+= 1.1.3 =
+* Enhanced currency support, to work with multi-currency plug-ins
+* Cleaned up some code & documentation
+* Added customer's IP address to gateway API call

+= 1.1.2 =
+* Added optional Giftcard split payment ability
+* Add missing Configurable Elements to above installation info

+= 1.1.1 =
+* Checkout return URL adjustment

+= 1.1.0 =
+* Initial Public Version

 = 1.0.0 =
 * First Version

-= 1.1.0 =
-* Initial Public Version

-- 1.1.1 =
-* Checkout return URL adjustment

-- 1.1.2 =
-* Added optional Mercury Giftcard split payment ability
-* Add missing Configurable Elements to above installation info

 == Upgrade Notice ==
 * No Upgrade Required